The Amazing Race 10: Overview

+Most teams who arrive last at the Pit Stop of each leg are progressively eliminated, while the first team to arrive at the finish line in the final episode wins the grand prize of US$1,000,000.

 Production

 Development and filming

+Filming for this season began on May 27, 2006, at Gas Works Park in Seattle.
+On June 9, teams were spotted at Kuwait International Airport asking for directions to the Kuwait Towers.
+On June 12, production was spotted in Mauritius.
+On June 16, tasks were performed at Ylöjärvi and at the Helsinki Olympic Stadium.
+Filming concluded on June 24.

 The Amazing Race 10 spanned 40000 mi and covered four continents and thirteen countries.
 Among them were six that were new to the series: Mongolia, Kuwait, Mauritius, Madagascar, Finland, and Ukraine.
-It was also the first season to circumnavigate the globe in a generally westward fashion, crossing the Pacific Ocean on the first leg and crossing the Atlantic on the final leg.

-The Amazing Race 10 saw the show's first double elimination in a single leg, when one team was eliminated halfway through the leg and the other at the end.
+The Amazing Race 10 saw the show's first double elimination in a single leg, when one team was eliminated halfway through the leg and another at the end.
 It also introduced a new obstacle, the Intersection, which required two teams to work together until otherwise instructed.
 The Intersection was also shown in conjunction with a Fast Forward, allowing both teams working together to receive the benefit of the Fast Forward.

 Additionally, the penalty for coming in last on a non-elimination leg was changed.
-Instead of being stripped of their money and possessions, the last place team was "marked for elimination".
-This meant that the marked team suffered a 30-minute penalty at the next pit stop unless they were first to check in.
+Instead of being stripped of their money and possessions, the last place team was "marked for elimination", meaning the marked team would suffer a 30-minute penalty at the next Pit Stop unless they were the first to check in.

-During the legs in Vietnam, all route markers were colored yellow and white rather than red and yellow, so as to avoid confusion with the flag of the former independent state of South Vietnam.

 During the leg in Ukraine, host Phil Keoghan was detained at the airport for traveling to the country with a New Zealand passport and without a Ukrainian visa, which he had been informed prior to filming wasn't needed.
-He was released the next day, after a worker from the American embassy processed a visa for him.
-After being released, Keoghan arrived at the pit stop ten minutes before the lead team arrived.
+He was released the next day after a worker from the American embassy processed a visa for him.
+After being released, Keoghan arrived at the Pit Stop ten minutes before the lead team arrived.